TahaIbrahimSiddiqui/Bihar_flood_panel/README.md

 ## 📜 License & Access

 The dataset is not publicly available at this time.
-Access can be granted upon request for academic or collaborative purposes.
+Access can be granted upon request for collaborative purposes.
 Please ensure proper attribution of original sources (NRSC, SHRUG) when using or referencing the data.

 ---